mat-docs/RTA.Site/docs/devguide/tutorials/influx/review.md

 !!! warning "Security Note"

-    Take care to avoid query injection vulnerabilities with this _data identity_.
+    Take care to avoid query injection vulnerabilities with this data identity.

-    Unescaped user-supplied data could allow attackers to manipulate the data retrieval query.
+    Un-escaped user-supplied data could allow attackers to manipulate the data retrieval query.

 ## Configuration and Session